BradHutchings/Mmojo-Server-v1/docs/3-Build-llamafile.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

 The third step in building Mmojo Server is to clone the llamafile repo and build it.
-This will give us access to llamafile's `zipalign` tool.
+This will give us access to llamafile's `zipalign` tool for packaging `mmojo-server-one`.
 You don't need to do this every time you build Mmojo Server.

 Skip ahead to: [4.
 Build OpenSSL with Cosmopolitan](4-Build-OpenSSL-with-Cosmopolitan.md).